GamingOxide/String-to-Dictionary-ZeroMQ-/README.md

 To programmatically request data from the microservice, follow these steps:

 1. **Instantiate a ZeroMQ REQ socket**: In your client application, create a ZeroMQ REQ socket to connect to the microservice.

-2. **Connect to the Microservice**: Connect the REQ socket to the microservice using the appropriate transport protocol and address (e.g., TCP or IPC).
+2. **Connect to the Microservice**: Connect the REQ socket to the microservice using the TCP transport protocol and the address `tcp://localhost:5555`.

-3. **Send Request**: Send a JSON-formatted request to the microservice, specifying the string data you want to process.
+3. **Send Request**: Send a JSON-formatted request to the microservice.
+The request should contain the input string that you want to process.

-4. **Receive Response**: Wait for and receive the response from the microservice, which will contain the character and word frequencies of the input string.
+4. **Receive Response**: Wait for and receive the response from the microservice.
+The response will contain the character and word frequencies of the input string.

+    - The response will be a JSON object containing two fields: `character_frequency` and `word_frequency`.
+    - `character_frequency` will contain a dictionary mapping each character in the input string to its frequency.
+    - `word_frequency` will contain a dictionary mapping each word in the input string to a dictionary of its character frequencies.
+    - Example response:
+    ```json
+    {
+        "character_frequency": {"H": 1, "e": 1, "l": 3, "o": 2, ",": 1, " ": 1, "w": 1, "r": 1, "d": 1, "!": 1},
+        "word_frequency": {"Hello,": {"H": 1, "e": 1, "l": 2, "o": 1, ",": 1}, "world!": {"w": 1, "o": 1, "r": 1, "l": 1, "d": 1, "!": 1}}
+    }
+    ```

 #### Example Call